HumanInDisguise/TheLearningArchive_communityarchive/README.md

 ## Getting Started

-Select a Learning Path from the Table of Contents Content OR find a specific page
+Select a Learning Path or category from the [Content](#content) section.

 ### Prerequisites

-What things do you need to install the software and how to install them
+Prerequisites depend on the Context and Type of the content you choose to work with.

+For this page, you can follow it in two ways:

+*Context*

+- As a Student
+  - Selecting a content link will take you to its corresponding course page
+- As a Contributor
+  - If you want to add or modify content check the [CONTRIBUTING.md](https://github.com/HumanInDisguise/TheLearningArchives_communityarchive/blob/main/CONTRIBUTING.md) page

+*Type*
 ```
 A general understanding of video games
 A general understanding of mechanics